Family Engagement in Research Course

 Course Length and Location

 The course runs for 10 weeks (~30 hours) and is delivered in an online format, using McMaster University’s Learning Management Platform - Avenue to Learn (A2L or Avenue).
-Course work will involve live online (synchronous) discussions, review of written materials and case studies, collaborative online (asynchronous) group exercises, and a group project.
+Course work will involve four virtual classes, independent review of written materials/case studies, and weekly online group discussions and exercises.

 By completing the course, you will earn a McMaster University/CanChild/Kids Brain Health Network Certificate of Completion in Family Engagement in Research.